Rent Reviews

 Commercial Property v Residential Property

-We tend to have a property crash, or ‘realignment’ every ten years.
-In a crash, there are two different property markets and they respond differently.
-The freehold market – largely residential property – is governed by price, and in a recession, of course, prices fall.
+We tend to have a property crash, or ‘realignment’ every ten years or so.
+In a property crash there are two different property markets and they respond differently.
+The freehold market – largely residential – is governed by price, and in a recession, of course, freehold prices fall.

 The commercial market behaves differently.
 It deals mainly in leases, not freeholds.
 It can resist the tendency of prices to fall by various techniques.
 Instead of reducing rent, a landlord might offer a rent-free period or a ‘starter rent’.
-The aim of this is to get the lease signed at the pre-recession rental value (even though no actual rent will be paid during the rent-free period).
-The result is that this pre-recession value remains the baseline to be used when the rent review comes around.
+The aim of the rent-free period or starter rent is to get the rent agreed at the pre-recession rental value so that when rent does become payable (after the rent-free period or starter period is over) the pre-recession value remains the baseline to be used when the rent review comes around.

 The result can be seen in the behaviour of commercial property prices in the 2008 crash.
-While freehold prices fell by 35% plus, commercial leases continued to deny reality and, because of the use of ‘no-reduction’ rent review clauses, were able to keep their pre-recession rental value.
+While freehold prices fell by 35% plus, commercial leases continued to deny reality.
+And, because of the existence of ‘no-reduction’ rent review clauses, these leases were able to keep their pre-recession rental value.

 Tips: